The Lie derivative and Noether's theorem on the aromatic bicomplex for the study of volume-preserving numerical integrators: Preliminaries on the aromatic bicomplex

 The bottom row of the aromatic bicomplex is similar to the De Rham complex.
 It extends into the edge complex~\eqref{equation:Euler_Lagrange_complex}, called the aromatic Euler-Lagrange complex.

 We introduce some vocabulary to further motivate the importance of the aromatic Euler-Lagrange complex.
-While we call aromatic forms the elements of $\Omega_{n,p}$, the space $\Omega_{1}$ spanned by aromatic trees represent both vector fields and differential forms in variational calculus, so that we shall call the elements of $\Omega_{1}$ aromatic vector fields or aromatic forms depending on the context.
-The elements of $\Omega_{0}$ spanned by multi-aromas represent Lagrangians in variational calculus and volume forms in the context of volume-preservation, so that we call its elements aromatic Lagrangians.
-The source forms in $\II_1$ represent differential equations.
-The Euler-Lagrange complex \eqref{equation:Euler_Lagrange_complex} is the rigorous implementation of the following diagram.
+While we call aromatic forms the elements of~$\Omega_{n,p}$, the space~$\Omega_{1}$ spanned by aromatic trees represent both vector fields and differential forms in variational calculus, so that we shall call the elements of~$\Omega_{1}$ aromatic vector fields or aromatic forms depending on the context.
+The elements of~$\Omega_{0}$ spanned by multi-aromas represent Lagrangians in variational calculus and volume forms in the context of volume-preservation, so that we call its elements aromatic Lagrangians.
+The source forms in~$\II_1$ represent differential equations.
+The Euler-Lagrange complex~\eqref{equation:Euler_Lagrange_complex} is the rigorous implementation of the following diagram (see~\cite{Anderson92itt}).

-The crucial property of the aromatic bicomplex is its exactness.
-We refer the reader to \cite{Laurent23tab} for the proof of the exactness and the explicit expressions of the associated homotopy operators. \begin{theorem}[\cite{Laurent23tab}] The horizontal and vertical sequences of the augmented aromatic bicomplex and the aromatic Euler-Lagrange complex~\eqref{equation:Euler_Lagrange_complex} are exact, that is, there exist homotopy operators
+The crucial property of the aromatic bicomplex is its exactness, that is, the kernel of a map in the complex coincides with the image of the preceding map.
+For instance in the context of variational calculus~\cite{Anderson92itt}, a vector field is a curl if and only if it is divergence-free, and some differential equations are the Euler-Lagrange equations associated to a Lagrangian if and only if they are in the kernel of the Helmholtz operator\footnote{This characterization is often called the inverse problem for Lagrangian mechanics in the literature.}.
+We refer the reader to~\cite{Laurent23tab} for the detailed proof of the exactness of the augmented aromatic bicomplex and for the explicit expressions of the associated homotopy operators. \begin{theorem}[\cite{Laurent23tab}] The horizontal and vertical sequences of the aromatic Euler-Lagrange complex~\eqref{equation:Euler_Lagrange_complex} and the augmented aromatic bicomplex are exact, that is, there exist homotopy operators

 such that the following identities hold:

 \end{theorem}